Sylvester Stallone: 1978–1989: Subsequent success

-1990-1999: Career fluctuations
+1990–1999: Career fluctuations

-Stallone began the 1990s starring in the fifth installment of the Rocky franchise, Rocky V. This film brought back the first film's director, John G. Avildsen, and was intended to be the final installment in the series.
+Stallone began the 1990s starring in the fifth installment of the Rocky franchise, Rocky V. This film brought back the first film's director, John G. Avildsen, and was intended to be the final installment in the series at the time.
 It was considered a box-office disappointment and received negative reviews.

 Stallone next appeared in John Landis' period comedy Oscar which was both a critical and box-office failure.
 In 1992, he appeared in Roger Spottiswoode's action comedy Stop!
 Or My Mom Will Shoot which was also both a critical and box-office disaster.
 Stallone signed onto the film based on rumors that Schwarzenegger was interested in the lead.
 Schwarzenegger said that, knowing the script's quality was poor, he publicly faked interest in starring for producers to lure Stallone.

 In 1993, he made a comeback with Renny Harlin's action thriller Cliffhanger, which was a success in the US, grossing million, and worldwide, grossing million.
 Later that year, he starred in the futuristic action film Demolition Man directed by Marco Brambilla, co-starring Wesley Snipes and Sandra Bullock.
 On Rotten Tomatoes the film has an approval rating of 60% based on 42 reviews, with an average rating of 5.43/10.
 The site's consensus reads: "A better-than-average sci-fi shoot-em-up with a satirical undercurrent, Demolition Man is bolstered by strong performances by Stallone, Snipes, and Bullock."
 The film debuted at No. 1 at the box office.
 Demolition Man grossed $58,055,768 by the end of its box-office run in North America and $159,055,768 worldwide.

 His string of hits continued with 1994's The Specialist co-starring Sharon Stone and directed by Luis Llosa, which opened in the U.S. on October 7.
 While the critical reception was overwhelmingly negative, the film was a commercial success.
 In its opening weekend it made $14,317,765 and ended up making back its budget with $57,362,582 at the domestic box office while making another $113,000,000 overseas, giving it a worldwide gross of $170,362,582.